 King William County (Va.)
 Chancery Causes, 1868-1913, are indexed into the Chancery Records Index.
 Cases are identified by style of suit consisting of plaintiff and defendant names.
 Surnames of others involved in a suit, including secondary plaintiffs and defendants, witnesses, deponents and affiants, and family members with surnames different from the plaintiff or defendant are indexed.
 Chancery causes often involved the following: divisions of estates or land, disputes over wills, divorces, debt, and business disputes.
 Predominant documents found in chancery causes include bills (plaintiff's complaint), answers (defendant's response), decrees (court's decision), depositions, affidavits, correspondence, lists of heirs, deeds, wills, slave records, business records or vital statistics, among other items.
 Plats, if present, are noted, as are wills from localities with an incomplete record of wills or localities other than the one being indexed.

 Chancery cases are useful when researching local history, genealogical information, and land or estate divisions.
 They are a valuable source of local, state, social, and legal history and serve as a primary source for understanding a locality's history.

 Organized by case, of which each is assigned a unique index number comprised of the latest year found in case and a sequentially increasing 3-digit number assigned by the processor as cases for that year are found.
 Arranged chronologically.

 Arrangement of documents within each folder are as follows: Bill, Answer, and Final Decree (if found.)

 Additional King William County Court Records can be found on microfilm at The Library of Virginia.
 See A Guide to Virginia County and City Records on Microfilm

-See the Chancery Records Index found on the Library of Virginia web site for the chancery records of other Virginia localities.
+See The Chancery Records Index to find the chancery records of additional Virginia localities.